 We have kicked this real time convergence off with six open source projects, which are open to B.Sc. students, M.Sc. students, Ph.D. candidates, postdocs.
 We will regularly bring the outcomes of these projects together, to learn, and share so we can build on each others work.
 We will share outcomes with anyone interested for immediate use or constructive comments and suggestions for improvement.

 Partners of the project

-- Nanobiology Program (TU Delft & Erasmus MC);
+- Nanobiology Programme (TU Delft & Erasmus MC);

-- Life Science and Technology Program (Leiden University & TU Delft) Communication Design for Innovation Program (TU Delft);
+- Life Science and Technology Programme (Leiden University & TU Delft) Communication Design for Innovation Programme (TU Delft);

 - Querido Honours College (Erasmus MC);

 - Infection and Immunity Research Master (Erasmus MC);

 - Complex System Engineering and Management Programme (TU Delft);

 - Medicine Programme (Erasmus MC and Utrecht University);